twogg-git/java-kalah/README.md

 - If a player had all his pits empty the oposite player take the remaining stones to his Kalah and the game ends
 - At the game endings you count all your Kalah stones and the player with more stones wins

+## Classes

+### Pit
+Stones [int] Count of current stones in this pit Oposite [int] Index of its oposite pit
+IsKalah [boolean] Validates if this pit is a Kalah box Owner [int] If this pit belongs to Player 1 value:1, else value:2

 ## Rest Services

 - GET /game-status : Board Status